johnwalicki/viam-people-detection-sensor/README.md

 Additional Viam examples:

-* Use GitHub CI to upload to the Viam Registry, take a look at: [python-example-module](https://github.com/viam-labs/python-example-module).
+* Use GitHub CI to upload to the Viam Registry, take a look at [python-example-module](https://github.com/viam-labs/python-example-module).
 * Use Docker to manage Python dependencies, take a look at [python-container-module](https://github.com/viamrobotics/python-container-module).

 ## Project structure